American Southwest Tour to New Mexico, Colorado, Utah & Arizona

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 The cost of the tour does not include air tickets into and out of Albuquerque.
 The Albuquerque hotel offers airport to hotel transfers.
 You must contact the hotel to confirm your transfers.
 You are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.

-A deposit of $750.00 is required along with your registration form.
+A deposit of $750 per person is required along with your registration form.
 Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and tour bulletin containing travel information.
 Click here to download the Registration Form.

 Cancellations and Refunds

-Cancellations received by Far Horizons in writing at least 120 days before departure (May 5, 2022) will receive a refund less a $450 per person administrative fee.
-Cancellations received less than 120 days prior to departure will not receive a refund.
-If for any reason you are unable to complete the tour, we will not reimburse any fees.
+Cancellations received in writing at least 120 days before departure (May 5, 2022) will receive a refund less a $450 per person administrative fee.
+Cancellations received less than 120 days before the departure date will not receive a refund.
+If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
 Upon registering for the tour, the purchase of travel protection with both trip cancellation and emergency evacuation is strongly advised.
 Insurance recommended by Far Horizons can be reviewed by clicking HERE.